 23 Sep Bringing Agility To Your Goal-Setting

 What do we mean when we talk about agility in the goal-setting process?
 From the outset, it could mean many things from the latest business buzzword to a solid target driven approach.
 In this instance, we mean a goal-setting system that transcends uncertainty, brings stability to your teams and keeps everyone and everything on track.
-Thats’ agile goal-setting.
+Thats’ agile goal-setting in agile performance management.

-We only have to look at this year for our most significant example of its newfound vital requirement; where we have all witnessed our people being uprooted, and processes derailed.
-We have never needed a goal-setting process more that is flexible, adaptable as well as supporting our people and protecting our objectives from going out of sync.
+We only have to look at the past 12 months for our most significant example of its newfound vital requirement; where we have all witnessed our people being uprooted, and processes derailed.
+We have never needed a goal-setting process and approach to performance management more that is flexible, adaptable as well as supporting our people and protecting our objectives from going out of sync.
 So what does this armour for our aims appear like in an everyday work environment?
 Furthermore, how do we achieve it?
 Let’s see.

 What does agile goal-setting look like for everyone?